 “Driving is not that much of a rocket science,” Gillmer says.
 “It’s pretty fundamental stuff.
 But there are rules that need to go with it.”

 Many people are a bundle of nerves when they arrive for their driver’s test, Gillmer says.
 Such high levels of anxiety can undermine your performance behind the wheel.

 Calming yourself is crucial to test success.
-However, this is one area where a driving instructor can’t help you, Gillmer says.
+However, Gillmer says this is one area where a driving instructor can’t help you.

 “We can teach them a lot of different things, but we can’t control their anxiety,” he says.

-Getting a good night’s sleep before the test can help calm anxieties, Gillmer says.
+Gillmer says that getting a good night’s sleep before the test can help calm anxieties.
 But he acknowledges this might be easier said than done if you don’t feel confident about your driving abilities.

 “If they didn’t do the hours the way they are supposed to, they aren’t going to have the confidence,” he says.